-We have incurred net losses since inception and anticipate that losses will continue.
+Except for the three months ended September 30, 2002, we have incurred net losses since inception and losses could continue in the future.

-We have incurred significant net losses since our inception in August 1996 and had an accumulated deficit of approximately \$75.2 million at June 30, 2002.
-We anticipate that we will continue to incur substantial net losses due to a high level of planned operating and capital expenditures, including sales and marketing costs, personnel hires, and product development.
-Our net losses may continue to increase in the future and we may never achieve or sustain profitability.
+Except for the three months ended September 30, 2002, we have incurred significant net losses since our inception in August 1996 and had an accumulated deficit of approximately \$75.1 million at September 30, 2002.
+We may incur substantial net losses in the future due to the relative high risk associated with our revenue and the high level of planned operating and capital expenditures, including sales and marketing costs, personnel hires, and product development.
+We may not sustain profitability.